yoeo/guesslang/docs/contents.rst

 Guesslang Python library helps you detect the programming language of a given text within your Python program.
-The Python classes are fully docummentation here: :doc:`guesslang`.
+The Python classes are fully documentation here: :doc:`guesslang`.

 Command line tool
 ^^^^^^^^^^^^^^^^^